What Is The Experience of Deja Vu

 1. You might have seen pictures of the new place in the past.

-2. You might have read about a certain place or situation, even years ago, and when being in that place or in a similar situation, you feel as if you have already been there, or experienced the same situation before.
+2. You might have read about a certain place or situation, even years ago.
+When you are in that place or in a similar situation, you feel as if you have already been there, or experienced the same situation before.

 3. You might have seen a movie about a similar experience, and though you might have forgotten seeing that movie, the subconscious mind still remembers it, giving you the eerie sensation of being familiar with it.